Meridian-Onset/redwood-violet/README.md

 Next we want to create a virtual environment in which we can run the library in editable mode.
 To do this, navigate to the repository and create a sub-directory called `.venv`.
 Now run the following commands in your terminal

 - `cd .venv` (from main directory)
 - `python3 -m venv dev-env`

 Next, if on Windows, run the following:
 `dev-env\Scripts\activate.bat`

-On UNIX or MacOS, run this instead:
+On UNIX or macOS, run this instead:
 `source dev-env/bin/activate`

 You should now see that your terminal shows `(dev-env)` at the beginning of the command line, meaning that your development environment is ready.

 **Note:** To verify that your development environment has been successfully created, run the following two commands and verify that their output paths point to your virtual environment path
 1. `pip -V` (note the capital V)